marytts/marytts/README.txt

 Compile
 -------

-MARY TTS builds with Maven; tested with 2.2.1 and 3.0.1.
+MARY TTS builds with Maven 3.0.x.
 If it is not installed on your system, you can get it from here: http://maven.apache.org/download.html